Revenue stamps of the United States: Overprints of 1898

 On June 13, 1898, Congress passed the War Revenue Act of 1898 to provide badly needed funding for the Spanish–American War.
-The law was to become effective on July 1, 1898, leaving only seventeen days to produce the badly needed revenue stamps.
+The law was to become effective on July 1, 1898, leaving only seventeen days to produce the revenue stamps.
 In anticipation of the law's passage the Bureau of Engraving and Printing had already commenced work on the dies and printing plates for the new revenue stamps, however they were unable to issue the stamps when the law went into effect.
 To meet the demand for revenue stamps, existing stocks of standard postage stamps (issued in 1895–1898) were overprinted with the initials I.R. (i.e., Internal Revenue) for use as revenue stamps.
 Initials are faint on issues with denominations of 8, 10 and 15-cents.

 Because of shortages of revenue stamps two shipping firms operating along the Erie Canal used the existing 1c Trans-Mississippi stamp issue which was approved by the Federal District Revenue Collector who commissioned the Purvis Printing Company to do the overprinting.
 They were ordered by L. H. Chapman of the Chapman Steamboat Line, which operated freight-carrying steamboats along the Erie Canal, making stops at Syracuse, Utica, Little Falls and Fort Plain.
 Only 250 stamps were produced.
 In addition 250 were printed reading "I.R./P.I.D. & Son", for P.I.
 Daprix & Son, which served different ports along the same waterway.
 In each case five panes of 50 stamps were overprinted with the initials I.R..